srimon12/VIA/README.md

 All endpoints are prefixed with `/api/v1`.

-### Ingestion:
+### Ingestion & Streaming
-- `POST /ingest/stream` - Endpoint for the OTel streamer to send log batches.
+- `POST /ingest/stream`: Endpoint for the OTel streamer to send log batches.
+- `GET /stream/tail`: Tails the live log file for the UI, with support for text filtering.

-### Analysis:
+### Analysis
-- `POST /analysis/tier1/rhythm_anomalies` - Detects novel patterns in Tier 1 and promotes them.
+- `POST /analysis/tier1/rhythm_anomalies`: Detects novel and frequency-based patterns in Tier 1 and promotes them.
-- `POST /analysis/tier2/clusters` - Retrieves promoted event clusters from Tier 2.
+- `POST /analysis/tier2/clusters`: Retrieves and groups promoted event clusters from the Tier 2 forensic index.
-- `POST /analysis/tier2/triage` - Finds similar past events using positive/negative examples from the Tier 2 knowledge graph.
+- `POST /analysis/tier2/triage`: Finds similar past events using positive/negative examples from the Tier 2 knowledge graph.

-### Control Loop:
+### Adaptive Control Loop
-- `POST /control/suppress` - Temporarily snoozes a rhythm_hash.
+- `POST /control/suppress`: Temporarily snoozes a specific `rhythm_hash`.
-- `POST /control/patch` - Permanently marks a rhythm_hash as normal.
+- `POST /control/patch`: Permanently marks a `rhythm_hash` as normal and generates an eval case.
+- `GET /control/rules`: Fetches all active patch and suppression rules.
+- `DELETE /control/patch/{hash}`: Deactivates a permanent patch rule
+- `DELETE /control/suppress/{hash}`: Removes a temporary suppression rule.

-### Schema Management:
+### Schema Management

-- `POST /schemas/detect` - Suggests a schema from a sample of raw logs.
+- `POST /schemas/detect`: Suggests a schema from a sample of raw logs.
-- `POST /schemas` - Saves a schema configuration.
+- `POST /schemas`: Saves or updates a schema configuration.
+- `GET /schemas`: Lists the names of all saved schemas.
-- `GET /schemas/{source_name}` - Retrieves a saved schema.
+- `GET /schemas/{source_name}`: Retrieves a specific saved schema by name.

 ## Technology Stack